LindsFisch/Bamazon/README.md

 [See here](images/CustomerInterface.jpg).

 ### Manager View
-The manager view is run from `bamazonManager.js` and prompts 4 different choices. `View all products` shows the manager all of the inventory in the store. `View Low Inventory` shows the manager all products with a quantity of less than 5. (images/ManagerView.jpg).
+The manager view is run from `bamazonManager.js` and prompts 4 different choices. `View all products` shows the manager all of the inventory in the store. `View Low Inventory` shows the manager all products with a quantity of less than 5.
+[See here](images/ManagerView.jpg).

 The manager can also add quantity to specific item in the store with `Add to Inventory` and can also add brand new items to the store with `Add new Product`.
 [See here](images/ManagerAdd.jpg).